-To my surprise, I found the Billy Graham organization reports that out of all the people converted through their ministry, 90 percent will be lost if not followed up within 48 hours; 90 percent are kept, however, when followed up within 48 hours!
+The Billy Graham organization reports that out of all the people converted through their ministry, 90 percent will be lost if not followed up within 48 hours; 90 percent are kept, however, when followed up within 48 hours!

 “Decision is 5 percent; following up the decision is the 95 percent,” teaches Billy Graham, the well known international evangelist.

-In our own church planting training, fruit conservation (follow-up) is one of the pillar modules that is carefully stressed.
+In our own church planting training, conservation (follow-up) is one of the pillar modules that is carefully stressed.
 It is the second "C" (conservation) of "c.o.s.e.C.h.a." (harvest) church planting training.

 When a person expresses any kind of decision or interest in following Christ it is a MUST that BEFORE taking leave of the new convert, an appointment is set up to meet them on THEIR turf within a maximum of 48-hours.